HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/optional_tasks/optional_install_new_search.md

 Proper YAML quoting is essential to prevent parsing errors when moving your RFC 2253 string into a Helm configuration.

-- Enclose the DN in double quotes (`"..."`).
-This handles most scenarios, including standard backslash escaping.
-- If your DN contains an apostrophe (such as `O'Brien`), you must enclose the entire DN in single quotes and double the internal apostrophe (`O''Brien`).
-Single quotes ensure YAML preserves the literal backslashes required for escaped commas and hex-encoded Unicode.
+- Wrap the entire DN in single quotes (`' '`) to ensure backslashes are treated as literal text.
+- Double any internal apostrophes (for example, `O''Brien`) when using single quotes.
+- Avoid double quotes (`" "`) to prevent YAML from mangling hex-encoded Unicode or escaped characters.

 For example: